-Schools should follow the Authority's procedures in relation to VAT on income and guidance is given in the Authority's Management Handbook,
+Schools should follow the Authority's procedures in relation to VAT on income.

 All money received by a school shall be banked without delay, either in the school's own bank account, where this is appropriate, or in the Authority's bank for income which accrues to the Authority, e.g. for meals income where a school has contracted with the Authority's Catering Service.